 Janice resides in New York City, has a gross estate of $6,000,000, wants to retain an attorney to draft her Last Will and Testament, and needs to figure out how to choose an executor.
 Janice is a widow with three children, and she intends to leave all of her property to her children and her two sisters.
 However, she is having difficulty deciding who to name as her executor and successor executor.
-Who should Janice choose?
+Who should Janice choose as an executor?

 Who Can Act as Your Executor: Basic Requirements